ssrbazpur/Titanic-Data-Exploaration/README.md

 **Titanic: Machine Learning from Disaster**

 **Start here!
-Predict survival on the Titanic and get familiar with ML basics**
+This is only Data Exploaration of titanic data to get better understanding of the data**

 **Website :** https://www.kaggle.com/c/titanic